Charlotte Nude Yoga Embraces Naturism at Big Love Yoga Barn | Queen City Nerve

 “[I realized] it was okay to just be,” she said.
 “Something about being in a room with people that are okay being in [a nude] environment and just being themselves makes you feel comfortable enough to open up to the full idea.”

 “Nude Yoga is so in line with what yoga is at its core,” added Culler.
-“Yoga is about bearing yourself, and what better way to bear yourself than to bear your body?
+“Yoga is about baring yourself, and what better way to bare yourself than to bare your body?
 There’s nothing left to fix or adjust and you just show up exactly as you are and learn to accept yourself exactly as you are.”

 Broyles said participant safety is a top concern of his during CNY meet-ups, one that he was incredibly paranoid about in the beginning.
 Since the start, however, there has never been an issue with misconduct.